m0zh1/alx-system_engineering-devops/0x01-shell_permissions/README.md

-13-change_group change group owner 100-change_owner_and_group of files and dir in working dir 101-symbolic_link changes the owner and the group of _hello, where _hello is a symbolic link
+13-change_group change group owner 100-change_owner_and_group of files and dir in working dir 101-symbolic_link changes the owner and the group of _hello, where _hello is a symbolic link 102-if_only changes owner of file 'hello' to 'betty' only if it is owned by user 'guillaume'